binerogroup/documentation/networking/site-to-site-vpn/advanced-configuration.rst

 While the PSK (Pre-Shared Key) is uniquely generated, it **is** saved as part of the output in the platform in plain text (a user with access to the platform can read it).

-The IPsec service is using a firewall (other than traffic from the remote gateway) so the service itself is protected.
+The IPsec service is using a firewall (other than traffic from the remote gateway) to secure the service.

-You might however still want to consider switching this from the standard output to your own string.
-If so, please remember, the PSK need to be identical on both sides of the tunnel.
+You might still want to consider switching this from the standard output to your own string.
+If so, remember that the PSK need to be identical on both sides of the tunnel.

-To do this, follow these steps:
+If you want to change the PSK:

 - Login to the admin UI according to above.